haydenmcfarland/grille/README.md

-# grille (WIP)
+# grille (heavy WIP)

-Rails engine that utilizes Vue and GraphQL to create a generalized grid component/interface
+Rails engine that utilizes Vue and GraphQL to create a generalized grid component/interface and ruby vuejs dsl.

 ## GOAL